 Vaccines reduce the risk of getting a disease by working with your body’s natural defences to build protection.
 When you get a vaccine, your immune system responds.

-If you're looking for information on how and where to get your Covid-19 vaccination or Flu vaccination, please see below.
 For further information about vaccinations please visit the NHS.uk website.

 Countdown is on to book flu and Covid-19 vaccinations online